 Learn to communicate your position in speaking and writing.

-Practice team-work skills to effectively conduct and present a research-based case-study with others.
+Practice team-work skills to effectively conduct and present a research-based case-study with others, and do so with care.

 Mode of instruction

-A reading list is designed and available to all students prior the beginning of the course via the syllabus and the course’s MS Teams.
+A reading list is designed and available to all students prior the beginning of the course via the syllabus and if needed Brightspace.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.